sandialabs/pyscan/Git_Best_Practices.md

 then create a new branch (i.e. `git branch my-saved-work`), that way you can still access your work on this new branch later.

 To reset you must first locate the hash of the commit you want to return to.
-The hash will be the 40 character hexadecimal string of numbers and letters, which will look something like this: `8159595fbf3f16ce7184008d14e9df7c9eb04f5f`.
+The hash will be the 40 character hexadecimal string of numbers and letters, which will look something like this:

+`8159595fbf3f16ce7184008d14e9df7c9eb04f5f`

 There are several ways to find this.

 To see a history of changes made and their corresponding hashes you can use the command: `git log`; however, to make use of this it is important to have made good notes for your past commits so that you can accurately identify which one you wish to return to.

 You may also find commit hashes for commits to the repository on GitHub by first going to the branch you are working with, clicking on the Commits (just under the green <> Code button), and copying the hash of the commit you want to return to.
 Once you are SURE you have copied the correct hash you can reset your current progress to that corresponding commit with the command:

-`git reset hash-here`
+`git reset insert-hash-here`

-Now your state will be reset to the commit corresponding to the hash, and all intermediary commits will be deleted.
+If entered correctly your state will be reset to the commit corresponding to the hash, and all intermediary commits will be deleted.

 ## 3. Sharing, Updating, and Managing Your Branch in Relation to the GitHub Repository